 Barong is short for Barong Tagalog, which translates to the clothing of the Tagalog people of the Philippines.
-The barong is the national garment of the Philippines, and it is considered formal wear for men.
-Barongs are the Filipino equivalents of suits and tuxedos.
+The barong is the national garment of the Philippines, and it is considered formal wear.
+Barongs are the Filipino cultural equivalents of suits and tuxedos.
 Click here for our blog post on why the barong is the national garment of the Philippines.

 Why don't you sell barongs in sizes?

 We do sell ready-to-wear barongs in sizes.
 Check out our everyday barongs here. these are nonformal barongs.